Achieving a planetary health diet for all

 In 2017, emissions associated with food consumption in C40 cities accounted for an estimated 13% of cities’ total greenhouse gas (GHG) emissions, with consumption of animal-sourced food representing roughly 75% of those food emissions.
 Most of the world’s food is consumed in cities (80% of all food is expected to be consumed there by 2050).

-Cities committing to this declaration will work with citizens to achieve a ‘Planetary Health Diet’ for all by 2030, with balanced and nutritious food, reflective of the culture, geography, and demography of their citizens.
+Cities committing to this accelerator will work with citizens to achieve a ‘Planetary Health Diet’ for all by 2030, with balanced and nutritious food, reflective of the culture, geography, and demography of their citizens.

 Cities will achieve this by implementing the following measures by 2030: